mmaarouf/dev-env-template/README.md

 # dev-env-template
 Template development environment to be used when creating new projects.

-## Setup steps
+## Usage

-* Copy contents of this project into new project repo
+### Creating a New Project From Template
-* Set the project name in `$PROJECT_NAME` variable in `./bin/dev-env/runner`
+Running `./create-dev-env [project]` creates a new project from template under `./out/[project]-dev-env`.
-* Replace all `{{PROJECT_NAME}}` instances in ./docker/docker-compose.yml with the project name
+The project can then be copied out of `./out/` to another location and used for the new project.

-* Customise `./docker/Dockerfile.dev` with all the development tools needed
+### Clean-up
-* Use `./bin/dev-env/build` to build and publish the dev environment under `mmaarouf/$PROJECT_NAME-dev-env` **public** repo on Dockerhub
+Running `./delete-out` deletes the `./out/` directory.

 ## Scripts

 ### `./bin/dev-env/runner`
-Script containing the `run` command which can be sourced into other scripts and used to execute commands in either an already running development environment container or in a new ephemeral instance.
+Script containing the `run` commands which can be sourced into other scripts and used to execute commands in either an already running development environment container or in a new ephemeral instance.
+Executing the scripts within container will simple run the command within the local shell.

 ### `./bin/dev-env/start`
 Starts the development environment and leaves it running in the background.